Consumer Credit Protection Act

 be furnished and involving the extension of credit to, or review

-or collection of an account of, the consumer
+or collection of an account of, the consumer; or

 underwriting of insurance involving the consumer; or